Neighbours 30th Anniversary: Aftermath

 In the aftermath, Amber tells everyone in the Church that the wedding is cancelled.
 Paul spots Nina at The Waterhole and asks her to perform the closing act of the festival, but she declines, so Karl pretends his throat is sore to get Nina to perform, which works.
 Nina then gets an apology text from Jack.
 Josh keeps an upset Amber company in her hotel room and they have sex.
 Sky Mangel (Stephanie McIntosh) calls Harold and invites him to move in with her.
 He agrees and Madge tells him that she will be staying in Erinsborough.
 Harold says goodbye to Susan, Karl, Lou and Toadie, before leaving and waving goodbye to Madge.
 Nick edits Paul's blood test results to trick him into believing he has cancer.
 In the well, Imogen finds Agnes' pearl ring.
 Naomi and Lucy Robinson (Melissa Bell) find and give Bouncer 2 the dog to Paul as a gift.
 Kyle diverts water down the well and Josh overhears Imogen yelling, so stops the water and rescues her and Daniel.
-When Brad discovers Matt's affair with Sharon, he confronts Matt on the side of the road and Matt is hit by a car.
+When Brad discovers Matt's affair with Sharon, he confronts Matt on the side of the road and Matt is hit by a driver.
 He loses too much blood and dies in hospital.